thestippe/thestippe.github.io/_drafts/statistics/negbin.md

 The trace seems OK, and for the sake of brevity we won't perform all the trace checks.
 However, keep in mind that you should always do them.
+To compute the trace, we used the numpyro sampler, which is much faster than the ordinary NUTS sampler.

 Let us jump to the posterior predictive check and verify if our model is capable to reproduce the data.